 Localised unrest occurs in Timor Leste, including politically-motivated street gang clashes and anti-government demonstrations.
 You should avoid spontaneous gatherings, demonstrations, protests, street rallies and other large public gatherings as they may turn violent.

 Violent disturbances, often resulting from minor disputes, can erupt without notice and escalate quickly.
 Be particularly vigilant, especially at night, in the vicinity of Comoro Road and markets, particularly Comoro Market and in other areas where there is a concentration of people.
 You should immediately leave the area if a dispute breaks out and move to a safe location.

-Baucau district: There have been violent confrontations since January 2015 between the security forces and groups challenging government authority in Laga region, Baucau district.
-A number of injuries were reported.
-There were also violent clashes between local groups in Baucau town in December 2014 that resulted in one death and property damage.
-A large presence of security forces remains in the area.
-Australians seeking to travel to Laga or Baucau town should exercise particular caution and follow the instructions of local authorities.
+Baucau district: There have been violent confrontations since January 2015 between the security forces and groups challenging government authority in Baucau district.
+Recent security incidents have involved clashes between local groups carrying firearms and police officers, resulting in injuries and property damage.
+Australians seeking to travel to Baucau district should exercise particular caution and follow the instructions of local authorities.

 From time to time, protesters have expressed anti-Australian sentiments and threats have been directed towards Australians and Australian interests.
 In December 2013, peaceful protests were held across the road from the Australian Embassy.
 Further protests are possible.

 Robbery (in some cases armed), assaults, theft and bag snatching, while not common, have been directed at foreigners in Timor-Leste.
 Incidents have occurred in Dili and on nearby beaches and in the districts.
 The risk of being a victim of crime increases at night and if travelling alone.
 'Smash and grab' style theft of property from vehicles occurs.
 There have also been cases of intruders breaking into homes known to be occupied by foreigners.